What is Diamond?

 application code called a searchlet

-concept of self-tuning.
-This allows it dynamically adapt
+concepts of result caching and self-tuning.
+This allows it to leverage work done in previous searches, and to dynamically adapt

 to